CrapTheCoder/UpCode/README.md

 A software for uploading all your accepted solutions from CodeChef, CodeForces, and Atcoder to Github with no hassles, and fully automated using Python.

 ## How to use:
-* Generate an API key from https://github.com/settings/tokens.
+* Generate an API key (Github access token) from https://github.com/settings/tokens.
 Make sure the repo section is checked.
 * Download the project and extract the zip file.
 Navigate to the extracted folder and run the following command in terminal:

   ```